smitaiyengar/github-slideshow/_posts/0000-01-02-smitaiyengar.md

 ---
 layout: slide
-title: "Welcome to our second slide! test change 2"
+title: "Welcome to our second slide! test change 2" This is awesome
 ---
 This is a TEST and learn additional
 Use the left arrow to go back!